 Peas to reduce the environmental footprint in spirits

 Researchers in the UK have found a way to make our gin & tonic greener.
+Discover this new type of spirit reading our article.

 Gin, usually made from ground wheat grain, can be made from peas, for example.
 Black decided to join a group of botanists and environmentalists to determine the use of peas as a substitute for wheat.
 In fact, legumes are more sustainable because of their ability to fix nitrogen from the atmosphere.
 They reduce the need for synthetic nitrogen fertilizers, which are responsible for much of the agricultural pollution.
 For example, wheat needs about 15 kilograms of nitrogen fertilizer while the pea needs zero.